 There’s something we need to talk about.
-We’ve been reluctant to bring this up since we've tried our best to make it work, but it’s just become too frustrating for us in Internal Comms.
-The relationship we have with SharePoint is not a happy one.
+We’ve been reluctant to bring this up... because we've been trying our best to make our relationship with Sharepoint work.
+But honestly, it’s not.
+The entire Comms team is tired and frustrated, and we just don't have the energy anymore.
+It isn't healthy.
 In fact, it’s pretty freaking dysfunctional.

-We've been getting grief from everyone from accounting to sales because they all think that the intranet is a joke.
+We've been getting grief from everyone—from accounting to sales—because they think our intranet is a joke.
 And they’re not wrong!
 Nobody reads our internal messages and people resort to email because, frankly, it’s simpler to use.

-The Executive team seems to think that these communication problems are our fault but in this case, it’s really time to shoot the [SharePoint] messenger.
+The Exec team seems to think that these communication problems are our fault!
+But we're trying out best.

-This change will make things better for everyone, not just IT.
-You won’t need to monitor the platform constantly and you’ll be able to focus your time on more important projects.
+Please consider this, you stellar IT peeps.
+It'll make your life easier—you won’t need to monitor the platform constantly.
 And we’ll be out of your hair forever!
 Just wait and see.
-People will start to read and comment on the content posted.
-They’ll start to know what’s going on around the office and they’ll stop thinking we’re just lame mouthpieces for the Executive team.
-Best of all, everyone will stop blaming you for everything!
+People will write and manage the content themselves, and others will be able to find it.
+Everyone will know what’s going on around the office (and they’ll stop thinking we’re just lame mouthpieces for the Execs).